streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - visit [https://github.com/streetcomplete/StreetComplete](https://github.com/streetcomplete/StreetComplete) and press the "fork" button on the top right
   - this creates a copy of StreetComplete repository that you control and can prepare code there
 - clone your fork of a StreetComplete repository
+  - in Android Studio it can be achieved without command line ( File -> New -> Project from Version Control... )
+  - see [Github Documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) how repository can be cloned and where its URL can be found
 - open StreetComplete in Android Studio
 - [setup an emulator in Android Studio](https://developer.android.com/studio/run/emulator#install) (you can also [connect to a real device via USB](https://developer.android.com/studio/run/device), this can replace using the emulator)
 - run StreetComplete in the emulator (to verify that everything was setup as required)